Who should replace Mike Martin Jr. as FSU baseball HC?

 Why Doug Mientkiewicz will be the next head coach at Florida State

 Similar to most of the names above, Mientkiewicz is a former Seminole with coaching experience.
-Where he stands out from Ramsey and Hart is that he has experience being the head coach.
-He would cost less than Jarrett and Godwin and has already expressed to Jacksonville report Rick Ballou that he would be interested in the position.
+Where he stands out from Ramsey and Hart is that he has experience being the head man.
+He’d cost less than Jarrett and Godwin and has already allegedly expressed interest in the position.

 Why Doug Mientkiewicz will not be the next head coach at Florida State